 We may forgive homework under extreme circumstances that prevent the submission of a significant fraction of the homework, such as a documented disability, illness, injury, or other emergency.
 We will compute your final course grade as if your forgiven homework simply do not exist; your other work will have more weight.
 Students requiring accommodation for a disability should first contact DRES.
 Please ask Jeff for further details.

 We've identified a small number of bad writing (and thinking) habits that are strongly correlated with poor performance in algorithms courses, but are easy to avoid.
-Homework and exam solutions that commit any of these sins will receive an automatic zero.
-Yes, we really mean it.
+Homework and exam solutions that commit any of these sins will be penalized.
 We’re not trying to be scary or petty (Honest!), but we do want to break a few common bad habits that seriously impede mastery of the course material.

 Write general solutions, not examples.